 I just got disqualified.
 How can I establish a petition or reinstatement?

-Obtain Graduate Petition for Reinstatement form (http://www.sjsu.edu/registrar/forms/index.html) and see your Graduate Advisor/Coordinator.
+Obtain Graduate Petition for Reinstatement form and see Department Chairperson.
+Information about the form and process is at https://ee.sjsu.edu/content/Graduate%20Forms.
 The EE Department will process reinstatement requests with limited options.

 Does "grade forgiveness" policy applied to graduate students?

 No, courses taken and grades of all attempts of a course must remain on the record and be averaged, even if repeated.